equinix-labs/metal-go/docs/OrganizationsApi.md

 )

 func main() {
-    personal := "personal_example" // string | Include, exclude or show only personal organizations. (optional) withoutProjects := "withoutProjects_example" // string | Include, exclude or show only organizations that have no projects. (optional) include := []string{"Inner_example"} // []string | Nested attributes to include.
+    personal := openapiclient.findOrganizations_personal_parameter("include") // FindOrganizationsPersonalParameter | Include, exclude or show only personal organizations. (optional) withoutProjects := openapiclient.findOrganizations_personal_parameter("include") // FindOrganizationsPersonalParameter | Include, exclude or show only organizations that have no projects. (optional) include := []string{"Inner_example"} // []string | Nested attributes to include.
 Included objects will return their full attributes.
 Attribute names can be dotted (up to 3 levels) to included deeply nested objects. (optional) exclude := []string{"Inner_example"} // []string | Nested attributes to exclude.
 Excluded objects will return only the href attribute.
 Attribute names can be dotted (up to 3 levels) to exclude deeply nested objects. (optional) page := int32(56) // int32 | Page to return (optional) (default to 1)